Global Professorships Programme 2021 guidance notes

 Please select the proposed UK host institution.
 The majority of appropriate establishments are registered in the system.
 If your proposed UK host institution is not there, however, please contact the institution’s research support services, or equivalent, and ask them to provide the British Academy’s International Team (contact details below) with contact details of an appropriate person in the organisation to act as an approver on its behalf.

-Proposed Host UK Institution, Reason(s) for Choice of Host Institution, Benefit(s) to Host Institution and UK*
+Proposed Host UK Institution and reasons for Choice of Host Institution

 Personal Statement